 We believe solo travellers should not have to pay more to travel so our group trips are designed for shared accommodation and do not involve a single supplement.
 Single travellers joining group trips are paired in twin or multi-share accommodation with someone of the same sex for the duration of the trip.
 Some of our Independent trips are designed differently and solo travellers on these itineraries must pay the single trip price.

-The catamaran is equipped with a total of 4 passenger cabins with double beds.
-All cabins feature a porthole and rooftop pop-top.
+The catamaran is equipped with a total of 6 passenger cabins, 4 with double beds below deck, with a porthole and rooftop pop-top; and 2 bunk bed cabins on the main deck.
 The vessel also features an onboard kitchenette.

 Power onboard is 220V on European 2 pin sockets.
 Please note that this is not suitable for sleeping aid machines, as the power source may not always be operating.
 Bringing a battery pack is recommended.

-PLEASE NOTE THAT YOU ARE REQUIRED TO BE AT THE JOINING POINT (Marriot Hotel in Weligama) AT 4PM ON DAY 1.
+PLEASE NOTE THAT YOU ARE REQUIRED TO BE AT THE JOINING POINT (Surf Bar in Mirissa) AT 4PM ON DAY 1.

 We don’t expect any problems, and nor should you, but if for any reason you are unable to commence your trip as scheduled, please refer to the emergency contact details provided in this dossier and contact us as soon as possible.
 If you have a pre-booked transfer, and you have not made contact with our representative within 30 minutes of clearing customs and immigration, we recommend that you make your own way to the Starting Point hotel, following the Joining Instructions.
 Please apply to your travel agent on your return for a refund of the transfer cost if this occurs.